 Step 7 Configure the LEG applications to send logins to the cluster virtual IP.

-Upgrading from a Cluster Setup
+Upgrading from a Cluster Setup version 3.x

-This section describes the basic procedure for upgrading from from a cluster setup to a cluster setup, from SM version 2.2 and later.
+This section describes the basic procedure for upgrading from a cluster setup to a cluster setup, from SM version 3.0 and up.